grubersjoe/react-activity-calendar/README.md

 - localization 🌍

 The component expects activity data in the following structure.
-Each activity level must be in the interval from 0 to `maxLevel`, which is 4 per default (see [documentation](https://grubersjoe.github.io/react-activity-calendar/?path=/story/react-activity-calendar--activity-levels)).
+Each activity level must be in the interval from 0 to `maxLevel`, which is 4 by default (see [documentation](https://grubersjoe.github.io/react-activity-calendar/?path=/story/react-activity-calendar--activity-levels)).
 It is up to you how to generate and classify your data.